zunderlab/FLOWMAP/README.md

 biocLite("flowCore")
 ```

-Lastly, FLOWMAPR utilizes the R/C++ implementation of ForceAtlas2 as made available in the scaffold package from the NOlan Lab.
+Lastly, FLOWMAPR utilizes the R/C++ implementation of ForceAtlas2 as made available in the scaffold package from the Nolan Lab.
 Instructions to install that package are available here: https://github.com/nolanlab/scaffold.
 After installing all dependencies, you can install the package with the following commands:

 ```
 library(devtools)